dev-shadoww/learning_programming_languages/frameworks/learning_react.md

 `State` is data that changes as the user interacts with the app, when this data changes the react will update it automatically.

+Whenever the state changes, react rerenders the page automatically.

 ```javascript
 import { useState } from "react";